speechbrain/speechbrain/recipes/Switchboard/ASR/transformer/README.md

-# Switchboard ASR with Transformers.
+# Switchboard ASR with Transformers

-This folder contains the scripts to train a Transformer-based speech recognizer using the Switchboard corpus.
+This folder contains the scripts to train a transformer-based speech recognizer on the Switchboard dataset.

 You can download the Switchboard data at https://catalog.ldc.upenn.edu/LDC97S62.